Swahili: Religion

 Swahili played a major role in spreading both Christianity and Islam in East Africa.
 From their arrival in East Africa, Arabs brought Islam and set up madrasas, where they used Swahili to teach Islam to the natives.
 As the Arab population and influence expanded, a growing number of indigenous people converted to Islam and began receiving religious and cultural instruction in Swahili, which increasingly absorbed Arabic vocabulary.

 With the arrival of Europeans in East Africa, Christianity was introduced to the region, profoundly shaping the development of Swahili.
 While Arab influence remained concentrated along the coastal areas, European missionaries ventured further inland, establishing missions and promoting Christian teachings.
 Early outposts were located along the coast, where they encountered Swahili as a widely spoken lingua franca.
 Recognizing its utility and structural similarities to other indigenous languages, the Europeans adopted Swahili as a medium for evangelization, religious and general educational instruction, and, eventually, colonization.

 Politics

 During the struggle for Tanganyika independence, the Tanganyika African National Union used Swahili as a language of mass organisation and political movement.
 This included publishing pamphlets and radio broadcasts to rally the people to fight for independence.
-After gaining independence, Swahili was adopted as the national language.
+After gaining independence, Swahili was adopted as the national language under Julius Nyerere's policy of Ujamaa, which used the language as a tool to foster a shared national identity across more than 120 ethnic groups, in contrast to many other African states that retained colonial languages for official use.
 To this day, Tanzanians carry a sense of pride when it comes to Swahili, especially when it is used to unite over 120 tribes across Tanzania.
-Swahili was used to strengthen solidarity within the nation, and remains to be a key identity of the Tanzanian people.
+Swahili was used to strengthen solidarity within the nation, and remains a key identity marker of the Tanzanian people.